espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 configurations can be erased from the device.
 You may refer to the *4\_network\_config/* directory of esp-jumpstart for looking at this code.

-In the previous example, we had hard-coded the Wi-Fi credentials into the firmware.
-This obviously doesn’t work for a end-user product.

 Overview
 --------